 DP16143 Earnings Inequality and the Minimum Wage: Evidence from Brazil

-We show that a rise in the minimum wage accounts for a large decline in earnings inequality in Brazil since 1994.
-To this end, we combine rich administrative and survey data with an equilibrium model of the Brazilian labor market.
-Our results imply that the minimum wage has far-reaching spillover effects on wages higher up in the distribution, accounting for one-third of the 25.9 log point fall in the variance of log earnings in Brazil since 1994.
-At the same time, the minimum wage's effects on employment and output are muted by reallocation of workers toward more productive firms.
+We show that a 128 percent real increase in the minimum wage accounts for a large decline in earnings inequality in Brazil between 1996 and 2018.
+To this end, we combine administrative and survey data with an equilibrium model of the Brazilian labor market.
+Our results imply that the minimum wage has far-reaching spillover effects on wages higher up in the distribution, accounting for 45 percent of a large fall in earnings inequality over this period.
+At the same time, the effects of the minimum wage on employment and output are muted by reallocation of workers toward more productive firms.